opencadc/opencadc.github.io/storage-inventory/ops/README.md

     - Configuration notes:
         - `raven.properties`
             - (optional) `org.opencadc.raven.publicKeyFile` and `org.opencadc.raven.privateKeyFile`:
-                - These are optional but needed so that raven can generate 'pre-authorized' URLs for files, reducing the number of authentication queries required for a user to download a file.
+                - These are optional optimizations needed so that raven can generate 'pre-authorized' URLs for files, allowing the minocs that serve the file to skip this step before delivering the file.
 The authentication information is embedded in a specially encoded URL.
                 - these are RSA public and private key files which can be generated using [cadc-keygen](https://github.com/opencadc/core/tree/master/cadc-keygen) or the commands below:

                         ssh-keygen -b 2048 -t rsa -m pkcs8 -f temp_rsa